ibm-cloud-docs/cloud-infrastructure/pv-migration-overview.md

 After your server migration, you will want to validate your compute resources, such as applications and data, and update or validate the following:

 * Validate or update your FQDN/Hostname.
-* Update your `yum` repos, application settings, and configuration file
+* Update your `yum` repos, application settings, and configuration file.
 * Update licensing where applicable.
 * Remove RMM SSH key from target after final validation.